 6. Your authorized primary health care provider has the right to refer you to other authorized medical specialists.

 8. There are limits regarding how long your medical care can last.
-In certain circumstances, your right to ongoing medical care can continue after you’ve reached Maximum Medical Improvement and your permanent medical impairment has been determined.
+In certain circumstances, your right to ongoing medical care can continue after you have reached Maximum Medical Improvement and your permanent medical impairment has been determined.
 Although the insurance carrier has no obligation to pay for medical expenses with the authorized, treating physician before they admit liability, they frequently will.

 Make sure you fully inform your physician and your employer about the extent of your injuries.